JohnoKing/timelim/README.md

 `  -?, --help       Display this text`

 ## Suffixes
-Timelim also accepts case-insensitive suffix arguments such as `10h` for 10 hours.
+Timelim also accepts case insensitive suffix arguments such as `10h` for 10 hours.
 These are all of the supported suffixes:
 `n: Nanoseconds`
 `u: Microseconds`
 `l: Milliseconds`